scikit-tda/scikit-tda/README.md

 ```

 *It is not clear what the best way to do this is.
 Should all libraries exist at the top level, or should we reorganize the libraries so they make more sense as a group?*

+# Adding new libraries

+All the magic happens in [Makefile](Makefile).

+It works by including each library as a submodule,